SVSU boasts State's largest Aquathermal Heating/Cooling System

 “We saw this as an opportunity to use an existing chemistry in an energy-saving and environmentally sound application, and contribute to Saginaw Valley State University,” said Jim Batt, global business director for Dow Performance Fluids and Polyglycols and Surfactants.
 “We are very pleased to be participating in this project here in mid-Michigan.”

 The building’s engineering firm, Peter Basso Associates of Troy, worked with Spence Brothers in making the Aquathermal system a reality for the project.
-The building is being constructed to meet standards for Leadership for Energy and Environmental Design (LEED).
-SVSU’s Pioneer Hall became the first LEED-certified building in the Great Lakes Bay Region when it achieved a silver rating in 2007; the Health and Human Services Building is expected to meet or exceed that standing.
+The building was constructed to meet standards for Leadership for Energy and Environmental Design (LEED).
+SVSU’s Pioneer Hall became the first LEED-certified building in the Great Lakes Bay Region when it achieved a silver rating in 2007; the Health and Human Services Building is also LEED Silver Certified.

 Spence Brothers hosted demonstrations for the HIgher Education facility management representatives and members of the construction industry which took place near the retention pond and working construction site.

-When it opens in August 2010, SVSU’s Health and Human Services building will contain 13 labs, 12 classrooms and office space in its nearly 90,000 square feet.
+SVSU’s Health and Human Services building contains 13 labs, 12 classrooms and office space in its nearly 90,000 square feet.

 For more information on the Aquathermal system at Saginaw Valley State University, contact Brian Keeler, Project Manager at Spence Brothers.